kheyer/Deep-Synthesis/README.md

 Predictions can be further inspected by looking at attention maps between reactant and predicted product strings.

 <img src="https://github.com/kheyer/Deep-Synthesis/blob/master/media/prediction2.png" width="500" alt="prediction from string">

+## Model Details

+The model used is a sequence to sequence transformer model, implemented in [OpenNMT](https://github.com/kheyer/OpenNMT-py).
+This model takes as input the SMILES string representation of reactants, and "translates" them to the SMILES of the product molecule.
+This method was originally developed by [Schwaller et al](https://arxiv.org/abs/1811.02633).
+Their work is available at the [Molecular Transformer Repo](https://github.com/pschwllr/MolecularTransformer).

+Compared to Schwaller, the model shown here was trained from scratch in Pytorch 1.1.0 using the expanded [Patent Reaction Dataset](https://depth-first.com/articles/2019/01/28/the-nextmove-patent-reaction-dataset/).
+The new model also uses character level tokenization, which reduces model size and removes the need for the chemically constrained beam search procedure used by Schwaller.

 ### Project Slides